Outfit Generation Agent

 Problem

-• With ~1,500 in-stock SKUs and dozens of new arrivals weekly, the decision space for any single outfit is enormous, and the team can only ever ship a fraction of viable looks.
+• With ~1,500 in-stock SKUs and weekly arrivals, the team could only ship a fraction of viable looks.

 Solution